-Encounter live animals, try local organic foods, enjoy live music, learn about South Florida ecosystems, take the Trolley to the National Parks, and more…all at the fifth annual Homestead Eco-Fair!
+Encounter live animals, try local organic foods, enjoy live music, learn about South Florida ecosystems, take the Trolley to the National Parks, and more…all at the sixth annual Homestead Eco-Fair!

 Foodies can savor the cuisine of local food trucks.
 There will also be a mini-farmers’ market showcasing a variety of locally grown and organic produce.
 Downtown Homestead’s local restaurants will also be open for visitors to enjoy.